Explore the top benefits of big data analytics for railways

 For example, let’s start with the sheer number of freight cars that U.S. railroads handle and monitor daily: a mind-boggling 1.5 million cars a day, according to leading railroad authority Lyndon Henry.
 Stretching out across a rail network of over 140,000 miles across North America, the amount of data produced just from these operations alone is significant.

 But there’s more.
-Railroads manage data from scale-out infrastructure, operational data streams from IoT sensors, unstructured data from social media, and online feedback – which combined, present a complex, intimidating picture to railroad companies.
+Railroads manage data from scale-out infrastructure, operational data streams from IoT sensors, unstructured data from social media, and online feedback – which

 The reality is that from routing, sorting, and blocking cars, to scheduling and assigning locomotives, to smaller tasks like remote diagnostics and real-time monitoring of rail yards, every business decision and operation is facilitated by machine learning and data analytics.